 Most Long-Term Care Insurance policies are intended to have level premiums.
 There are some policies where the premium does go up each year, by design, as benefits increase or you elect to purchase additional benefits.
 However, most policies have premiums that are intended to remain level based on your age at the time of application, your health, and the amount of coverage you selected.

 Since most people will select some kind of inflation protection, the premium is intended to remain level while the benefits increase—the cost of the inflation benefit is already factored into the premium.
 As you read articles about premiums increasing, be aware that there are plans that intentionally go up over time.

-Today, all plans are priced with the very low interest rate environment in mind (interest rates have been low in the United States over the last decade).
+Today, all plans are priced with a very low-interest rate environment in mind (interest rates have been low in the United States over the last decade).
 This was not always the case.
-Some of the older series of products have had rate increases.
-Those increases were based on a few factors:

-Insurance companies must first get their rate approved to start with and indicate they have come up with premium schedules based on sound actuarial data.
-Essentially, they need to actuarially certify that the premiums make sense for the policies selected.
-In the event an insurance company wishes a rate increase, they must go to the Department of Insurance in each state that they're looking for the increase, show a substantial need based on actuarial data and have it impact a class of people in a product series (in other words they can't just pick on you).
+In the event an insurance company thinks they require a rate increase, they must go to the Department of Insurance in each state that they're looking for the increase, show a substantial need, based on actuarial data and have it impact a class of people in a product series (in other words they can't just pick on you).

 This is a good article discussing this: www.brokerworldmag.com/long-term-care-insurance

-For an older policy going through an approved rate increase, rest assured it is only due to actuarial data.
-Even with the increase, the premiums for those policies are still significantly lower than what a new policy with the same benefits would cost today.
+For the older legacy policies going through an approved rate increase, premiums for those policies are still significantly lower than what a new policy with the same benefits would cost today.